Esther Choi, Ph.D. Candidate, School of Architecture, Interdisciplinary Doctoral Program in the Humanities

 Esther Choi is a joint Ph.D.
 Candidate in the Department of Architecture and the Interdisciplinary Doctoral Program in the Humanities at Princeton University.

 Her research interests center on the entanglements between architecture and the life sciences in the nineteenth and twentieth centuries, and the intersections between artistic and architectural movements throughout the twentieth century.
-She is currently completing her dissertation entitled The Organization of Life: Architecture, Biotechnics, and the Life Sciences in Great Britain 1929-1950, which explores exchanges that took place between modern architects, planners, and biologists to redesign Great Britain through projects ranging from experimental furniture to city planning.
+She is currently completing her dissertation entitled The Organization of Life: Architecture and the Life Sciences in Great Britain 1929-1951, which explores exchanges that took place between modern architects, designers, and biologists to redesign Britain through various technologies of "life design" in between the two World Wars.